spicyparrot/pr-comment-action/README.md

 This is a pipeline action to add comments to pull requests and allows for editing previous comments to help keep PRs tidy!

-This is useful during testing to leave summaries about the latest test results in a visble location
+This is useful during for e.g. testing to leave summaries about the latest results in a visble location without adding 1 comment per run.

 ## Features